Getting a Mortgage Renovation Property Project

 Home improvement loan

-- many lenders offer home improvement loans as a form of unsecured personal loan but for the specific purpose of paying for improvements or renovations to your home;
+- many lenders offer home improvement loans as a form of an unsecured personal loan but for the specific purpose of paying for improvements or renovations to your home;

 Credit card borrowing